haodeng/techy-notes/git.md

 git init

 git clone -b <branch> https://.../...git

+git log

+git diff

+# Branch
-git branch
+git branch      # show all branches and the current branch

-git branch new_branch
+git branch new_branch         # create a new branch

+git checkout new_branch        # switch to new branch

-git checkout new_branch
+git checkout -b new_branch       #Equal to branch new_branch and checkout new_branch

-git checkout master
+git branch -d new_branch       # delete a branch

+git branch -m new_branch_name    # move a branch to new name

+# Fetch and pull
+pull is doing a fetch and followed by a git merge.
+Fetch is only get changes to the local repository from remote, no merge is triggered.

 # Rebase
 Interactive rebase -i